-- Checking product-market fit – it’s difficult to assess whether the product is ready for market launch without having a physical product at hand.
-Having a prototype, even the most simple one allows you to share it with your target audience and get their feedback.
-Use it to improve your product or push it into development right away.
+- Checking product-market fit – it’s difficult to assess whether or not a product is ready for market launch without having a physical product at hand.
+Having even the most simple prototype allows you to share it with your target audience and get their feedback.
+Use that to improve your product or push it into development right away.

-- Boosting user experience – you can easily spot issues which require further work as they block your users from meeting their goals.
+- Boosting user experience – you can easily spot issues that require further work as they block your users from meeting their goals.
 Fixing them prior to launch will improve the overall UX.

-There is more than one prototyping technique which you can use, let’s take a quick look at them now.
+There is more than one prototyping technique that you can use, so let’s take a quick look at the various options now.